 Liebfrauenkirche: relief of the portal

 The full round portal is a Romanesque feature in what is considered among the earliest Gothic buildings of Germany.
 The sculptures represent the Virgin Mary on her throne at the centre, the Angel appearing to the Shepherds (far left), the Magi (left), the Presentation to the Temple (right) and the Massacre of the Innocents (far right).
-You may wish to see the reliefs in the Romanesque churches of Saint-Trophime at Arles and at Saint-Gilles.
+You may wish to see the Romanesque reliefs of Saint-Trophime at Arles and of the Abbey Church of Saint-Gilles.

 Liebfrauenkirche: (left) interior; (right) monument to Karl von Metternich by Matthias Rauchmiller (1675)